fin/memorial-page/README.md

 ASSETS
 ======

-This needs webpack, just ezec
+The canonical forms of assets are stored in the ```static``` directory to enable less->css compilation and js minification.
+This needs the ```webpack``` program, which needs to be installed using NPM (which has its own dependencies.
+This was in the app template originally used for this, so: sorry).

+Install all this by navigating to the project root directory and running
 ```
 npm install
 ```

-in the directory and run
+To recompile assets, navigate to the ```static``` directory and run
 ```
 webpack --config webpack.config.js
 ```

-for development, use
+For asset development, you can use webpack's folder watching feature
 ```
 webpack --config webpack.config.js --watch
 ```